Fabrizio Giovanardi: Super Touring Cars

 Giovanardi dabbled into the Superturismo in the 1991 season, competing in a Peugeot 405.
 He took five Class S2 victories which set him up for a full campaign in the 1992 season.
 In his first full season, he was champion in the S2 class taking eight race wins and being crowned champion, his first touring car title.
 He moved into the main class of the championship with Peugeot in 1993, finishing in the top three overall twice (second in 1993 and third in 1994), and winning five races before moving to Nordauto Engineering Alfa Romeo in 1995.
 In his début season with Alfa, Giovanardi again finished in third place, beating his team-mate Antonio Tamburini in a tie.
 He also contested one round of the Deutsche Tourenwagen Meisterschaft at the Norisring, driving an Alfa Romeo 155 for the factory Alfa Corse team.

 In 1996 he continued to race in Superturismo and he also participated to some rounds of CET always with Nordauto Engineering.
 He finished fifth in Italy, and one place lower in Spain, taking five wins over the two series.
 In 1997 he continued in both championship Superturismo and CET driving for the last time Alfa Romeo 155 Ts.
 He won all four races of CET before that serie was cancelled due to lack of cars and he finished second in Superturismo with five victories behind Naspetti.
 He got the better of Naspetti in 1998, dominating the Italian championship in the new Alfa Romeo 156 with nine victories and eighteen podium on twenty races.
 Giovanardi and team-mate Nicola Larini made a guest appearance in the STW at the Norisring, where they both finished outside the top ten placings in both races.

 He became again Italian champion in 1999, again beating his BMW rival Naspetti in a thrilling last race in Vallelunga; Giovanardi's advantage at the end of the season was only fourteen points after ten rounds.
 Giovanardi and Larini made a return to the STW at the series' Italian round at Misano, and the Alfa drivers finished 1–2 in the sprint race before both retired in the feature race.
 The Superturismo was promoted to become the Euro STC in 2000, and again Giovanardi won the title with Nordauto.
 Consistency was the key to become again champion in the new European Championship Euro STC in 2001, winning just three races and ten podium.

-Giovanardi also got his first Formula One test as a test driver for Ferrari on February 1 in 2001, replacing the injured Luca Badoer, who crashed heavily several weeks before.
+Giovanardi also got his first Formula One test as a test driver for Ferrari on 1 February 2001, replacing the injured Luca Badoer, who crashed heavily several weeks before.
 He was the official test driver of the team until September of that year, when Badoer healed and returned to his testing duties.